mschl0ss/laudable/wiki/mvp_list.md

 ## 2. User sign up and sign in.
 Demo user sign in.
 ### 7 / 03 / 2019 :: Wednesday :: 2 days
 * API JSON routes work.
-'GET' requests show in browser, 'POST' works in postman
+'GET' requests show in browser, 'POST' works in postman (PENDING COMPLETED)
     * USER SHOW - api/user/:userId (PENDING COMPLETED)
     * USER CREATE - api/users (PENDING COMPLETED)
-    * SESSION CREATE - api/session (works on /session)
+    * SESSION CREATE - api/session (PENDING COMPLETED)
-    * SESSION DELETE - api/session
+    * SESSION DELETE - api/session (PENDING COMPLETED)
 * User is greeted by not logged in splash page
-* Users can sign up, log in, and log out
+* Users can sign up, log in, and log out (PENDING COMPLETED)
 * Users can use a demo login to try out the site
 * Error messages display on failed sign up or log in
 * Users can't use certain features without logging in